-The result of the discussions was agreement that creation of interdisciplinary graduate majors in Plant Breeding, Genetics and Genomics (PBGG) would be the best way forward.
+The result of the discussions was agreement that creation of an interdisciplinary graduate major in Plant Breeding, Genetics and Genomics (PBGG) would be the best way forward.
 Not only would it focus student training, it would help provide a higher profile for our faculty both on and off campus.
 A higher profile would in turn help attract more resources and facilitate student recruitment.